mumiak-mitch/sass-portfolio_website/README.md

 # Portfolio Website

-## Technologies
+## Technologies Used

-HTML
+- HTML
-SASS: scss extension approach
+- SASS with scss extension approach

-## To Note
+## Overview

-This portfolio website has been built with a mobile-first approach.
+This portfolio website is designed with a mobile-first approach, ensuring a seamless experience on various devices.
+It incorporates SASS with the scss extension for more maintainable and organized styles.

-It has media queries for large screens.
+## Responsive Design

+The website features media queries to optimize the layout and styling for large screens, providing a visually pleasing experience across different screen sizes.

+## Live Demo

+To view the live demo, visit [Portfolio Website](https://mumiak-mitch.github.io/sass-portfolio_website/dist).